MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 # AI Builder licensing in a nutshell

-AI Builder is licensed as an add-on to your Power Apps, Power Automate, or Dynamics 365 license.
-This means you need a Power Apps, Power Automate, or Dynamics 365 license that allows you to create a Microsoft Power Platform environment.
+AI Builder is licensed on a capacity basis.
+This capacity is expressed in the form of “service credits” or “AI Builder credits.”
+Qualifying prerequisites include having a Power Apps, Power Automate, or Dynamics 365 license that allows you to create a Microsoft Power Platform environment

 Access to AI Builder features within an environment require **AI Builder credits**.

-***Credit Entitlement***:  AI Builder credits come mostly from AI Builder Capacity add-on.
-Some specific user licenses brings AI Builder credits.
+***Credits Entitlement***:  AI Builder credits come mostly from AI Builder Capacity add-ons.
+Some user licenses provide 'seeded' AI Builder credits.

-***Credit Allocation***: Once acquired, credits can be allocated (aka assigned) to specific environment, or left unallocated at tenant level.
-Unallocated credits can be accessed by all environments without allocated credits, and can be blocked by admin in Power Platform Admin Center.
+***Credits Allocation***: Once acquired, credits can be allocated (aka assigned) to specific environment, or left unallocated at organization (tenant) level.
+Unallocated credits can be accessed by all environments without allocated credits.
+The use of unassigned credits can be blocked by admin in Power Platform Admin Center.

-Once an environment has access to credits, AI Builder features are enabled in this environment.
+Once an environment has access to credits (using assigned or unassigned credits), AI Builder features are enabled in this environment.

-***Credit Consumption***: Some AI Builder actions consume credits : mainly when an AI Builder model runs (in a Flow or Apps).
+***Credits Consumption***: Consumption is reset at the beginning of each month.
+Some AI Builder actions consume credits : mainly when an AI Builder model runs (in a Flow or Apps).
 In some case when an AI Builder model is trained.
-Consumption is reset at the beginning of each month.
+Amount of consumed credits depends on AI Builder Model.

 ***Credit Monitoring***: Credit consumption can be monitored, so admin and maker know how many credits have been consumed since the beginning of the month.

 ***Credit Overage***: In an environment, when consumption since beginning of the month exceeds available credits, environment is in overage and some features are progressively blocked.
 When an environment is in **simple overage** models continue to run and consume credits, but editing and creating models is blocked.
 When environment is in **important overage**, models runs will be blocked.
 Purchase of new credits and/or reassignment need to happen.

-***Trials***: In tenants without AI Builder credits, users can start AI Builder trial.
-In that case, AI Builder capacity is linked to the user and don't need to be allocated.
+***Trials***: In organizations (tenants) without AI Builder credits, users can start AI Builder trial.
+In that case, AI Builder capacity is linked to the user and doesn't need to be allocated.